cobisja/symfony-remote-login-tutorial/README.md

 As you can see, the authenticator gets the user's credentials and pass them to the `remoteAuthenticatorService` where the authentication request is performed.

-About the service used to refresh the session user, you have to implement a custom `UserProvider`:
+About the provider needed to refresh the session user, you have to implement a custom `UserProvider`:

 ```php
 readonly class RemoteUserProvider implements UserProviderInterface